 Developed with the input of psychologists, the program is designed to engage students socially and visually to provide a Gen-Y based approach towards harm minimisation.

-Y2K operates their drug awareness program throughout Australia and has educated over 20,000 students in relation to their science-based mental health program.
+Y2K operates their health and wellness program throughout Australia and has educated over 20,000 students in relation to their science-based health program.

 Very well worth it I can take alot away with this prenstation we had yesterday about being safe.
 With not taking drugs.